sundascript/Fat-Free-Framework-Template/README.md

-# Fat-Free-Framework-Template
+# Fat Free Framework Template

-a boilerplate template for fat free framework
+an instant MVC boilerplate template for fat free framework

 ## How to use